fluxrider/playlist_shuffle/README.md

 The algorithms described in this paper are presented to build-up to the less intuitive **Two Interlaced Shuffles**.
 The literature doesn't seem to cover shuffling looping sequence, so I designed and chose names for each algorithm.

 In the wild, it is common for music players to have a *Random* or *Shuffle* feature.
-In VLC Media Player [1] 3.0.4 on the desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row at the looping boundaries.
+In VLC Media Player 3.0.4 on the desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row at the looping boundaries [[1]](https://github.com/videolan/vlc/blob/9bffed4c4d27b641bb035732348bf55dd2d3b835/src/playlist/thread.c#L172-L184).

-Parole Media Player 1.0.1 (xfce's player) prevents playing the same song twice in a row, and also tries not to play any of the last three songs heard (when possible) [5].
+Parole Media Player 1.0.1 (xfce's player) prevents playing the same song twice in a row, and also tries not to play any of the last three songs heard (when possible) [[5]](https://github.com/xfce-mirror/parole/blob/4d6b9e46f214606bcf1495e0dcb689acea527d90/src/parole-medialist.c#L1723-L1731).
 Aside from this small history, it is **stateless**.
 This behavior would be hard to infer without the source code.
+Rhythmbox [[6]](https://github.com/GNOME/rhythmbox)
-Rhythmbox [6] 3.4.2, a Gnome player, seems to be using a **stateless** algorithm as well, as I could hear the same song multiple times before every song was heard in the sequence.
+ 3.4.2, a Gnome player, seems to be using a **stateless** algorithm as well, as I could hear the same song multiple times before every song was heard in the sequence.

-Both Windows Media Player [7] 12.0.16299.248 and iTunes [8] 12.3.2.35 go over all songs once before going over the sequence again, and both prevent the same song to be played twice in a row.
+Both Windows Media Player [[7]](https://support.microsoft.com/en-ca/help/14209/get-windows-media-player) 12.0.16299.248 and iTunes [[8]](https://www.apple.com/itunes/) 12.3.2.35 go over all songs once before going over the sequence again, and both prevent the same song to be played twice in a row.
 However, at the sequence looping boundaries, it is possible to hear the same song again if at least one other song has been played in between (i.e. minimum distance is 2).

 I am perplex that the spirit of the feature is obviously to play all the songs, shuffled in random order, and when it loops avoid having *too close* and *too far* duplicates, yet no player satisfies.
 The implementations all feel bizarre.
 I suspect the computer scientists involved got too literal with the name of the buttons, be it *random* or *shuffle*.
 In what scenario would you be happy to hear clusters of the same song?
 In the rare case where that is really what you seek, this freak need can be accommodated by allowing adding the same song multiple times to the playlist.